tansonlee/adt-in-ram/README.md

 ## Stack

-This ADT is a first in last out data structure which means the first element added to the stack is the last element to leave.
+This ADT is a last in first out (LIFO) data structure which means the first element added to the stack is the last element to leave.

 There are 5 operations implemented, they all take O(1) time:
 * `stack`: returns the empty stack